-The inaugurative meeting of the canal project was held on May 31st 1811 at the Percy Coffee House, on Percy Street, which is off Tottenham Court Road.
+The inaugurative meeting of the Paddington to Limehouse canal project had been held on May 31st 1811 at the Percy Coffee House, on Percy Street, which is off Tottenham Court Road.
 On May 31st 2011 that first meeting was celebrated by a group of supporters and enthusiasts in a modern coffee shop, which stands within a few yards of the site of the original Percy Coffee House.

-Part 1 of the website features the canal as it is today.
+Part 1 of the website features the Regents Canal as it is today.
 It was first created when the book was being written and is updated occasionally.
-There is also a section on the Hertford Union Canal (or Duckett’s Cut as it is sometimes called) which links the Regents Canal with the River Lee Navigation.
-This section may be accessed from the Bethnal Green to Limehouse section or by clicking here.
+There is also a section on the short Hertford Union Canal (or Duckett’s Cut as it is sometimes called) which links the Regents Canal with the River Lee Navigation.

 Part 2 carries the texts of three documents dating from the time when the canal was being built and a link to a relevant series of podcasts.
 See Notes on Part 2 below for more details.

 Notes on Part 1

 Part 1 offers a guide to a walk along the towpaths of the Regents and Hertford Union canals.
-It is divided into four sections.
-Look at the blue buttons on the left and right and you will see what they are.
+It is divided into five sections.
+Look at the blue buttons above and you will see what they are.
 Click on a button to go to that section.
-Google Earth might be useful in following the trip from the air.
-Type in Blomfield Road, London, W9, on the ‘Fly To’ panel and you should find yourself hovering over Little Venice.
+Within each section are pages.
+To go directly to a page click here to go the links page.

-Direct quotes are italicised in the text and there are references to events mentioned in When London Became An Island, but it is not necessary to have read the book before using the website.
+Direct quotes are italicised in the text and there are references to events mentioned in When London Became An Island.
 As you read through each page you will see numbered photographs on the right linked to references in the text.
 At the top of the first page of each there are two dated photographs ‘from the archives’.

 Within the text you will find hyperlinks, accessed by clicking on underlined words, to external and other site pages that have current interest.
-There are also hyperlinked buttons on the the left hand side.
-The grey ones should take you to the website of an organisation linked to the canal in some way or to information about a nearby place to visit.
-The green ones should take you to websites that have relevant historical information, whereas a multi-coloured button will take you to a video featuring song or dance.
+There are also hyperlinked buttons on the left hand side.
+The green ones should take you to websites that have relevant historical information, whereas a multi-coloured button will take you to a song, a podcast or art work images.
 A yellow button will take you to a page within this website that has historical information pertinent to that point in the main text.

 ‘They are Greenways, not highways, on which pedestrians have priority.
 Our campaign ‘Share the Space, Drop the Pace’ asks everyone to be mindful of others, take it easy and ensure the towpath remains a haven of tranquility.’